ServiceNowDevProgram/example-instancescan-checks/README.md

 Scripted REST APIs should be not be public but enforce  access controls and require additional access to data.

 ### Avoid the eval function
-Improper use of eval() opens up your code for injection attacks and difficulties with debugging.
+The eval() function evaluates or executes an argument.
+Improper use of eval() opens up your code for injection attacks and debugging can be more challenging, as no line numbers are displayed with an error, for example.

 ### Do not use gr as a variable name
 The platform is Javascript and a lot of code is run in a global variable scope.
 A "gr" defined in one business rule can clobber another "gr" defined in some other script.